 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Ovarian follicles.
-Light micrograph of a primary (lower left) and secondary (upper right) ovarian follicles containing oocytes (ova) at their centres.
+Coloured light micrograph of a section through an ovary (orange), showing three primary follicles (pink).
+At the centre of each follicle is the large nucleus of the developing egg (oocyte, pale pink).
+Surrounding the egg are cuboidal follicular cells (dark pink).
 At birth there are tens of thousands of primordial follicles, the precursors to primary follicles, present in the ovaries.
-Once sexual maturity is reached, primordial follicles are triggered to start developing into primary follicles every menstrual cycle.
-In the secondary follicle stage the chromosome-containing oocyte enlarges and is surrounded by follicular cells (dark brown dots).
-One secondary follicle per month becomes a Graafian follicle, releasing its egg at ovulation.
+Once sexual maturity is reached, up to 20 primordial follicles are triggered to start developing into primary follicles every menstrual cycle.
+Only one will reach full maturity and release its egg (ovum) at ovulation.
+Magnification: x60 when printed 10cm wide.

 Model release not required.
 Property release not required.